-Lawyers have helped to make our lives safer and have helped us live longer.
+Lawyers have helped make our lives safer and have helped us live longer.
 Babies no longer suffocate when their heads get stuck between the rails of their cribs, cars do not explode as often when gas tanks rupture on impact, and women no longer risk death or sterilization because of unsafe birth control devices.
-We are all free to live our lives as we see fit --not as others demand.
+We are all free to live our lives as we see fit -- not as others demand.
 Thank a lawyer.

 The vast majority of lawyers serve their profession, country and clients well.
 At MSLAW, we encourage our graduates to not simply follow, but lead.
-Our graduates aspire to the highest levels of professionalism and civility, and to speak forcefully and courageously for those whose voices would not otherwise be heard.
-We strongly believe it is our and confidence to boldly address these problems.
+Our graduates aspire to the highest levels of professionalism and civility, and to speak forcefully and courageously for those whose voices would not good legal education helps to develop the intellect, skills, and confidence to boldly address these problems.
 The courage to defend the indefensible comes from within, but not without great preparation and education.